San Sebastián: Sport

 The principal football club in the city is Real Sociedad.
 After three seasons in the Segunda División, the club won promotion back to La Liga after winning the 2009–10 Segunda División.
 Real Sociedad was one of the founding members of the top division in Spanish football, La Liga.
 They enjoyed a particularly successful period of history in the early 1980s when they were Spanish champions for two years running (1980–81, 1981–82).
 In May 2019, Real Sociedad's female team won the Queen's Cup for the first time.
 The city's Anoeta Stadium located at the Anoeta Sports Complex is home to the Real Sociedad and also hosts rugby union matches featuring Biarritz Olympique or Aviron Bayonnais.
 Basketball team Gipuzkoa Basket in the LEB Oro play in the Donostia Arena in San Sebastian, and CHH Txuri Urdin, an ice hockey club in Liga Nacional de Hockey Hielo.

 Each summer the city plays host to a well known cycling race, the one-day Clásica de San Sebastián ("San Sebastián Classic").
 Cycling races are popular in Spain, and the Clásica de San Sebastián professional is held during early August.
 It has been held annually in San Sebastián since 1981.
 The race is part of the UCI World Tour and was previously part of its predecessors UCI ProTour and UCI Road World Cup.
 A women's version of the race has been held since 2019.

+The handball club BM Bera Bera has won the Spanish women's Championship several times.